 And they don’t buy or try 100 new web tools a year.
 They bring 1-2 pieces of innovation into the enterprise.
 Or solve 1-2 problems a year with software.
 Max.

 So they want a demo where you show them how you solve their problem.
 How you provide a real solution.
 That’s their internal win.

 Nine times out of ten, they do not want to buy by playing with your web service and figuring it out on their own.

 - If you don’t have a Contact Me, if you don’t do enough Demos, do them now.
 Try it out.
 You can always stop later.

 - If you don’t understand why your largest paying customer would pay 2x more than they do today, talk to them.
 Figure it out.

-- Contact Me does not mean eliminating transparent pricing.
+- Contact Me does not have to mean eliminating transparent pricing or adding friction.
 See Box above, Salesforce, etc. That’s a different discussion.
 Once you eliminate any pricing at all, a lot of smaller customers will just go away.
 That makes sense for a $500k ACV.
 Does it make sense for a $15k ACV, even when you have a few $500k customers?
 Maybe not.

 And once you figure out who those 85% are — your market can grow at least 6-7x.
 Maybe, much more.